Poems in English

 Inhalation and exhalation belong to it

-it is like having to start form scratch all the time
+it is like having to start from scratch all the time

 from scratch of the times or from the end of thread